unverbuggt/mkdocs-encryptcontent-plugin/README.md

 ///
 ```

-The markdown externion enables us to wrap a div tag around content by `/// html | div#some-id`.
+The markdown extension enables us to wrap a div tag around content by `/// html | div#some-id`.
 It ends with `///`.
 The meta tag `inject_id` defines which div id we would like to encrypt
 (it also injects the decryption form here).
 And the div id found at `delete_id` will be deleted
-on successfull decryption.
+on successful decryption.

+title: Search encryption

+## Search encryption

 ### Search index encryption